La vendedora de rosas: Plot

 Meanwhile, the police are tracking Don Héctor's gang.
-Knowing that they are looking for Zarco, they decide to find him first and tell him to hide, which he refuses to do.
+Knowing that, they look for Zarco and tell him to hide, but he ignores the warning.
 Don Héctor threatens him and leaves.
-Mónica then runs into Zarco, who orders her to give him back the watch (which Mónica has already exchanged for some fireworks), since the one he took had gotten wet and been damaged.
-He then beats her and threatens to kill her later if she does not return it to him.
+After that, Monica and Zarco meet again amidst the chaos of the neighborhood; she is frightened and runs away.
+However, he catches up to her and intimidates her.
+Zarco orders her to give him back the watch (which Mónica has already exchanged for some fireworks).
+Then he beats her and threatens to kill her later if she does not return it to him.

 Later on, Diana's father comes to the hostel searching for her and convinces her to return home with him.
-She says goodbye to her friends and leaves with her father.
+She decides to leave and says goodbye to her friends, promising that if her parents beat her again, she will return to them.

-One night, Judy gets into the car of a hitman, who tries to take advantage of her.
+Later on Christmas Eve night, Judy gets into the car of a hitman, who tries to sexually abuse her.
 She stabs him and runs away, but not before he injures her as well.
 Elsewhere, Anderson, Milton, Choco, and Zorro enjoy a party with Andrea.
 Anderson tries to seduce her while Choco's gang tries to steal a briefcase.
 They do not succeed, instead being shot at, with Milton ending up wounded in the encounter.

 Mónica returns to Miramar with Judy and Andrea.
-When Andrea returns home, her mom tells her that she loves her and will treat her better.
+They try to convince Mónica to spend Christmas with them, but Monica refuses to go with them; Judy and Andrea leave.
+When Andrea returns home, her mom tells her that she loves her and will treat her better and spend Christmas together.

 Meanwhile, Zarco and El Enano rob a taxi driver who Zarco ends up stabbing, leaving him seriously injured.
 El Enano gets angry with Zarco, who responds by attacking him and cutting his hand.
 Wounded, he goes to Don Héctor and tells him what happened.
-Don Héctor decides El Zarco is getting out of hand, and they go out looking for him.
-Mónica gets to the back of the house she grew up in, which is now in ruins, and starts hallucinating about her grandmother while under the influence of Boxer brand industrial glue.
-Zarco finds her and stabs her to death.
-Zarco is mortally wounded by Don Héctor's gang, and meets his end dead in a gutter.
+Don Héctor thinks that El Zarco is a threat to the gang, and decides to go out looking for him and end his life.

+Meanwhile, Mónica goes inside the house where she grew up, which is now in ruins, and starts hallucinating about her grandmother while under the influence of "Boxer", a brand of industrial glue.
+Zarco finds her and shoots her in the chest; she dies when her grandmother grabs Monica and takes her away from the pain.
+Afterwards, Zarco runs away from Don Hector's gang, but they find him and shoot him dead.
+The movie ends with a text that says: "This film is inspired by Hans Christian Andersen's story 'The Little Match-Seller' and the life of Mónica Rodríguez and the street children in Medellín."